kawu/hhu-dl-materials-2019/tensors/README.md

 return.
 This is important because PyTorch models take the form of computations over tensors, and the result of these these computations must typically be a tensor, too.
-The fact that, say, `vector_1_to_10[:3]` is a tensor means that you can easily use it as a part of the computation of the PyTorch model.
+The fact that, say, `vector_1_to_10[:3]` is a tensor means that you can easily use it as a part of your PyTorch computation.

-You can extract the values from one element tensors if you want, though.
+You can extract the raw values from one element tensors if you want.
 ```python
 # You can extract the value of a one element tensor using `item()`
 x.item()                  # => 9, regular int